utz82/SleizsaDuo/readme.txt

 only a rough approximation of how the music will sound on the actual console, though.
 Especially lower notes will sound much worse.

-Tones must be entered into tracks 1 and 2, using instrument 00.
+Tones must be entered into tracks 1 and 2, using instrument 01.
 Valid notes are C-0 - B-5.

-There are two interrupting drum sounds (instrument 01 and 02), they should be placed in channel 3 or 4.
+There are two interrupting drum sounds (instrument 02 and 03), they should be placed in channel 3 or 4.
 Only one drum sound can be active at a given time.

 You can change the tempo with the Fxx command, or globally with the tempo setting.
 Minimum tempo is 2.
 You cannot change the BPM.
 So, only values F02-F1F are allowed.

+Other than Fxx, all effects will be ignored.
+Changes made to the instruments as well as volume settings are also ignored.

 If you are running out of space in the binary, try increasing the value in line 34 of main.asm.
 In theory, up to 62 KB are possible, but MESS will break